 Plaid pleats of wool loomed in America, about $6 a yard, kilted over gold shorts that match the high-pocketed top of bonded Acrilan jersey, about $3 a yard.
 Carletex Fabrics.
 The first three tops: Mc Calls pattern 8849.
 Tights by Danskin.
 Gold shirt, belted low down, is cotton and acetate twill, about $2.50 a yard.
 Boy-shirt of cotton challis, about $1.50 a yard: McCall's pattern 8609.
 Concord Fabrics.
 Napier ring, Sorella bag, Berkshire socks.
 Shoes by Sbicca.

-All images and original text scanned by Sweet Jane from Seventeen Magazine July 1967.
-Photographs by Carmen Schiavone.
+All images scanned by Sweet Jane from Seventeen Magazine July 1967.
+All photographs by Carmen Schiavone.